Kingkull2811/Expense_Management_App/README.md

 # viet_wallet

-The last project lifetime in KMA (Academy of Cryptography Techniques) for my graduation project.
+The last project in the course of studying at KMA (Academy of Cryptography Techniques) for the graduation project.
 This is a project collab with [Trần Đức Việt](https://github.com/tranducviet228) writing BE server, and mobile app writing by me.

 ## Project Description